jonwright/Id11DataDisk/readme.md

 - folder_real is now renamed back to folder

 The reason it does this is to allow some windows software to write paths into binary files.
-It should be equivalent to dumping the files into a folder and deleting them afterwards.
+It might be equivalent to dumping the files into a folder and deleting them afterwards.

 ## Usage